 A six-week consultation was held to gather the views of the public, organisations and key stakeholders in the region on the governance review.
 Read a summary of the consultation feedback here.

 The views gathered in the consultation were analysed and submitted to the Secretary of State for Communities and Local Government.

 The Secretary of State considered the results of the consultation and agreed that our proposals met the statutory tests.

 - create the North of Tyne Combined Authority;

 - change the geographic area of the current NECA (ie without the three councils of Newcastle, North Tyneside and Northumberland); and

-- will create a statutory joint committee to oversee transport arrangements in the wider North East region.
+- create a statutory joint committee to oversee transport arrangements in the wider North East region.

-Elections are held in Newcastle, North Tyneside and Northumberland to elect a Mayor for the North of Tyne Combined Authority.
+Elections will be held in Newcastle, North Tyneside and Northumberland to elect a Mayor for the North of Tyne Combined Authority.